sheronimo/technicaltest-lediamonds/README.md

 ## Built with

-This landing page was built with HTML, SCSS and Javascript.
+This landing page was built with HTML, Sass (SCSS) and Javascript.
+I used SCSS instead of vanilla CSS due to its modularisation capabilities, which greatly streamlined my development process.

 ## Challenges